Rise Of The Machines: New Study Explores Potential For Drastic Reduction In Human Workforce

 Although the UK study might paint a bright picture for many workers, there is still much concern over the displacement of others, including some jobs that appear to be immune to automation.

 A recent New York Times article raised some valid questions and offered a far different outlook for the future of human employment.
-While the IPPR paper focused on the elimination of lower-skilled jobs, the New York Times article addressed how improvements in artificial intelligence, coupled with automation, posed a credible threat to even the most highly-skilled occupations.
+While the IPPR paper focused on the elimination of lower-skilled jobs, the New York Times article addressed how improvements in artificial intelligence, coupled with automation, posed a credible threat to even the most highly skilled occupations.

 The author bolsters his position by pulling examples of automation from medicine, law, air travel, finance, military, law enforcement, and even journalism.
 With each profession, the writer pointed to technology that is already in use and seemingly poised to take humans out of the equation.
 In every instance there was either software, or hardware coupled with “intelligent” software, that could outperform its human counterparts.